Viber/viber-bot-node/README.md

 3. Configure your bot as described in the documentation below
 4. Add the bot as middleware to your server with `bot.middleware()`
 5. Start your web server
-6. Call setWebhook(url) with your webserver url
+6. Call setWebhook(url) with your web server url

 ### Creating an echo Bot
 Firstly, let's *import and configure* our bot: